 Tibbles are simple data tables and the primary way of representing data (in rows of cases and columns of variables) in the tidyverse (Wickham, 2019c).
 In this chapter, we examined essential commands of the tibble package (Müller & Wickham, 2019):

-Thus, the 3 commands differ by the types of inputs they expect, but have in common that they create a tibble as their output.
+Thus, the three commands differ by the types of inputs they expect, but have in common that they create a tibble as their output.

 While some R veterans may prefer data frames, tibbles are becoming increasingly popular.